The Roommate: Production

 Sonny Mallhi first thought of shooting the film in New York City but it was eventually shot on location at the University of Southern California in Los Angeles and at Loyola Marymount University.
 Leighton Meester was originally set to play Sara but was replaced by Minka Kelly and Leighton played Rebecca.
-Billy Zane and Frances Fisher had both starred together in Titanic fourteen years earlier, though in this film they shared no scenes.
+Billy Zane and Frances Fisher had both starred together in Titanic fourteen years earlier, though in this film they share no scenes.

 Reception

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 3% based on 86 reviews, with an average rating of 2.86/10.
-The website's critics consensus reads: "Devoid of chills, thrills, or even cheap titillation, The Roommate isn't even bad enough to be good."
-On Metacritic, it has a weighted average score of 23 out of 100, based on 16 critics, indicating "generally unfavorable reviews."
+The website's critics' consensus reads: "Devoid of chills, thrills, or even cheap titillation, The Roommate isn't even bad enough to be good."
+On Metacritic, it has a weighted average score of 23 out of 100, based on 16 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Keith Staskiewicz of Entertainment Weekly gave the film a D, saying it "is really just a far-below-par thriller that desperately wishes it were a different movie – a longing it shares with the audience," but praises Meester for bringing "the slightest trace of something fascinating to her role.
 When she smiles, it's perfectly located between a sweet display of affection and a snarling warning."
 Peter Travers of Rolling Stone gave it a half star, stating that "The Roommate – the umpteenth uncredited remake of 1992's Single White Female – sucks bad, real bad" and that "Danish director Christian E. Christiansen has no flair for suspense".
 Meester's performance garnered praise from other top critics, including the Los Angeles Times, which states: "Here, her performance often has the feeling of a sports car in neutral.
 When she punches it for quick changes of tone from manic to wounded or around the bend, she shows how much more she is capable of."

 Box office

-Opening in 2,534 theaters, the film grossed $15.6 million its opening weekend to take first place at the box office.
+Opening in 2,534 theaters, the film grossed $15.6 million on its opening weekend to take first place at the box office.
 Its distributor estimated that females under the age of 21 accounted for two-thirds of its audience.
 By the end of its run, the film grossed $37.3 million in the United States and Canada and $15.2 million in other countries for a worldwide total of $52.5 million.